PersatLab/antagonists/average_maps/README.md

 # Preparation

 * Segment cells with BacStalk (Matlab, v1.8, https://drescherlab.org/data/bacstalk/docs/index.html)
-* you can use Split_Image to prepare images (see static_localization)
+* You can use Split_Image to prepare images (see static_localization)
-* generate a demograph and save as tiff
+* Generate a demograph and save as tiff
   * Alignment: Cell pole
   * Measurement: Your fluorescent channel name
   * Type: Mean